Blanche Armwood: Career and activism

+In 1916 she was honored at the Oddfellows Hall for her establishment of schools teaching household arts.

 Between 1917 and 1920, while living in New Orleans and married to dentist John C. Beatty, Armwood received state and federal acclaim for her work in training domestic workers.
 In 1918, she published Food Conservation in the Home a cookbook which was popular with women of all races.
-The cookbook, published during World War I, had a particularly poignant introduction, stating that: “Every pound of white flour saved is equal to a bullet in our Nation’s defense.”
+The cookbook, published during World War I, had a particularly poignant introduction, stating that: "Every pound of white flour saved is equal to a bullet in our Nation’s defense."

 In 1922, Jesse Thomas of the National Urban League nominated Armwood as the first Executive Secretary of the Tampa Urban League.
-Under her leadership, the Tampa Urban League established a public playground, a day care center, and a kindergarten for black children and played a significant role in the development of a subdivision offering blacks decent and affordable housing.
+Under her leadership, the Tampa Urban League established a public playground, a daycare center, and a kindergarten for black children and played a significant role in the development of a subdivision offering blacks decent and affordable housing.
 Throughout her service with the league, she served as assistant principal at Tampa's Harlem Academy School.

 Armwood was appointed as the first Supervisor of Negro Schools by the Hillsborough County School Board.
-During her tenure, 1926-1934, she was instrumental in the school board's establishment of five new school buildings, improving the older schools, providing a vocational school for black students, increasing black teacher salaries, organizing parent-teacher associations at each school, and extending the school year for black students from six to nine months.
+During her tenure, 1926–1934, she was instrumental in the school board's establishment of five new school buildings, improving the older schools, providing a vocational school for black students, increasing black teacher salaries, organizing parent-teacher associations at each school, and extending the school year for black students from six to nine months.
 She is also credited with establishing Booker T. Washington School in 1925.
 Initially a junior high school, the first for black students in Tampa, it was quickly expanded to include black senior high school students, another first, and was the first accredited school for black students in the county.

 In addition to her leadership positions in Tampa, Armwood held positions in several national organizations, including the Chair of the Home Economics Department of the National Association of Colored Women, National Campaign Speaker for the Republican Party, and as State Organizer for the Louisiana Chapter of the NAACP.
 She was a frequent speaker on national and international lecture circuits, speaking about voting rights and racial inequality.

 Armwood participated in the suffrage and the anti-lynching crusades.
 She worked closely with anti-lynching advocate Mary McLeod Bethune, including helping to raise funds and other resources for Bethune-Cookman College and other black schools.
 She was close friends with Clara Frye, a black nurse who provided the first medical facilities for blacks in Tampa.
 Armwood raised funds for Frye and helped establish the first training program for licensed black nurses and some of the first blood banks for blacks in Florida.

 Her increased interest in politics and equal rights for blacks and women led her to pursue a career in law.
 In 1934, Armwood enrolled in Howard Law School.
 She earned her Juris Doctor in 1938 making her the first black female from the state of Florida to graduate from an accredited law school.